Are you confused about XML Sitemaps? You might studied a lot but still not clear on how to deal with these?

 How to Submit Sitemap to Bing?

 Just similar to the above process, you first need to have a Bing Webmasters account.
 So sign up for the one and add your website into it.
-After you are done with the signup process, you need to follow these simple steps below :
+After you are finish the signup process, you need to follow the simple steps below :

 1. Sign in to your Bing Webmasters account.